-Coastal Bend College offers a wide variety of face-to-face and online safety courses including, but not limited to Safeland Basic and Core PEC approved courses, OSHA, hazardous materials, and CPR/first aid/blood borne pathogens/HIPPA regulations.
-We also offer CDL courses/CDL refresher courses, van safety, and roll over prevention.
-A brochure of courses is available upon request, and the curriculum can be customized for each company.
-Companies interested in providing safety training for a group of individuals should call the CCE office.
+Coastal Bend College offers a wide variety of face-to-face and online safety courses including, but not limited to, OSHA, hazardous materials and CPR/first aid/blood borne pathogens/HIPPA regulations.
+We also offer CDL courses and CDL refresher courses.
+A brochure of courses is available upon request and the curriculum can be customized for each company.
+Companies interested in providing safety training for a group of individuals should call the CE office.